-Contract INRIA 4162
+Contract Inria 4162

 I4S is implied in a national project for aircraft SHM starting Fall 2009.
 This project will improve on monitoring procedures developed in previous projects to provide some algorithms for use in Dassault Aviation aircraft monitoring procedures.
-I4S works together with Qinghua Zhang of INRIA Rocquencourt, project team SISYPHE, on this topic.
+I4S works together with Qinghua Zhang of Inria Rocquencourt, project team SISYPHE, on this topic.
+The project ended in October 2012.